DiRoots-Limited/DiRoots.One.Releases/docs/pages/QuickViews/QV-QuickViews.md

 ## Whole Model or Active View

 Select the radio button to manage rooms and spaces from the Whole Model or the Active View.
-Note that, the table you show all rooms and spaces for the currently selected option.
-In this table you can see the level, number, name, and type of the rooms and spaces, and the Status column shows whether any views have been created.
+Note that the table will show all the rooms and spaces for the currently selected option.
+In this table you can see the level, number, name, rooms and spaces, and the Status column shows whether any views have been created.

 ![DiStem Quick Views - Whole Model or Active View](../../)
 <sub>Note: the version on the image may not reflect the latest version of the application.</sub>

-### Select Types
+### Filter Types

-In the first list, filter to display only Rooms, Spaces or both.
+In the Type column header, select Rooms and Spaces.

 ![DiStem Quick Views - choose rooms/spaces](../../)
 <sub>Note: the version on the image may not reflect the latest version of the application.</sub>

 ### Linked Files

-Use the checkbox to choose the option to manage the rooms and spaces also from linked files.
+Select the Linked Files checkbox to also manage linked model rooms/spaces.

 ![DiStem Quick Views - linked files](../../)
 <sub>Note: the version on the image may not reflect the latest version of the application.</sub>

 ### Status list

-Open the Status List, and filter the rooms and spaces as Created, Not Created and Changed views.
+Use the Status list to filter the views created or not.

 ![DiStem Quick Views - Filter by status](../../)
 <sub>Note: the version on the image may not reflect the latest version of the application.</sub>